Efthymios-Stathakis/vs-detection/README.md

       --method mfcc_big
 ```

 Available options for the `--method` argument are shown in the table below.
-For each option, we detail the corresponding configuration when turning sound into 2D matrix of spectral components:
+For each option, we detail the corresponding configuration when turning sound into a 2D matrix of spectral components:

 | Method     | Configuration                                              | Array Size   |
 |------------|-----------------------------------------------------------|--------------|